google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/permission-ux.md

 ![When you first load the page, no prompt, just calm on Google IO.](./images/ux-examples/google-io/google-io-first-load.png){: .device-image .center-image }

-After a few visits of clicking the menu item on the right, a settings panel appears, allowing the user to set up and manage notifications.
+After a few visits, clicking the menu item on the right reveals a settings panel allowing the user to set up and manage notifications.

 ![Settings panel on Google IO's web app for push messaging.](./images/ux-examples/google-io/google-io-settings-panel.png){: .device-image .center-image }